Shen Li

 • This paper introduces a motion planner that constructs a roadmap to efficiently approximate the high-dimensional robot configuration and time space, enabling faster planning for robots to avoid dynamic obstacles.
 Empirical results show that our method consistently produces collision-free, efficient trajectories with significantly reduced planning times.

-3. Anticipating User Intentions for Efficient Coordination
+3. Understanding Human Intentions for Efficient Coordination

 figure